Rural Conservation Alliance News, October 1, 2015 ~

 We must keep sending letters to the Case Manager and county officials so that with your help we can once-and-for-all press the county to deny the siting of such an irreversible, ruinous use of this vital, historic New Mexico cultural landscape.
 The state, the county, the city of Santa Fe and citizens all need to work together to find a way to preserve La Bajada Mesa & Escarpment, which is worthy of being part of a National Monument.

 Spread the word to individuals and organizations, gear up and write letters to the county and newspapers, and resolved to help save the Mesa from a speculative travesty.

 Send an EMAIL to All of the County Commissioners

-ACTION RATIONALE: Hearing from the public definitely made a difference with the County Development Review Committee (CDRC) and the Board of County Commissioners (BCC).
-The BCC Special hearing is continuing to July 8 so public input continues.
+ACTION RATIONALE: Hearing from the public definitely made a difference with the County Development Review Committee (CDRC) and is making an impact on the Board of County Commissioners (BCC).

 SIGN THIS PETITION! *The RCA is an all volunteer organization.
 Please give tax-deductible donations on line HERE or write check to:

 Concerned Citizens of Cerrillos, & put "For RCA Fund" in the memo.
 And send to: CCC, P.O.
 Box 245, Cerrillos, NM 87010.